Create a Password Hide and Show Feature Using HTML, CSS, and JavaScript

 CSS: Adding Styles to the Form

-Now that we have the basic structure, let’s add some CSS to style the password input field and icons.
-The CSS will also ensure that the elements are visually appealing and responsive.
+Since we have a basic structure we now just need to add some CSS to style the password input field and icons.
+The CSS will also provide visually attractive elements.

 .fa-eye, .fa-eye-slash {